Ball Bearing Watch Rotor Breitling

 ETA ball bearing rotor from the bottom

-• Keep comments on the topic of Ball Bearing Rotor VS Bushing Rotors
+Keep comments respectful and on the topic of Ball Bearing Rotor VS Bushing Rotors.
+For off-topic or general watch questions, post in the member's forum.

 guest